You want smart political talk without the meltdowns?

 That didn't seem like the Corey Booker, who has, by the way, a history of making up a lot of phony baloney stories about himself, which we will get to later in the program.

-Uh welcome both of you to the program.
+Welcome both of you to the program.

-Carrie, did you get that same impression that this is Corey Booker auditioning to be the democratic presidential nominee in 2020?
+Carrie, did you get that same impression that this is Corey Booker auditioning to be the Democratic presidential nominee in 2020?

 He was talking about hope.

-He had all sorts of wonderful things to say about the Selmist to Montgomery marchers, the Freedom Riders, they gave it to Rosa Parks.
+He had all sorts of wonderful things to say about Leonardo.

 You look at the history of him fighting for voting rights changes to help black Americans, all the prosecutions he was involved in and the Klan.

-I mean, it's he's the exact opposite of the way they tried to portray him, which we went over in great detail on Monday.
+I mean, he's the exact opposite of the way they tried to portray him, which we went over in great detail on Monday.

-Yeah, and and Booker absolutely knows that.
+Yeah, and Booker absolutely knows it.

-He said he was honored to work with Sessions at legislation, but now of course it's not at his political interest to say that.
+He said he was honored to work with Sessions on legislation.

-It was um but I have to say is the the final speakers was really compelling is William Smith, who was a former chief counsel, had worked for Senator Sessions and was so compelling.
+But I have to say, the final speaker was really compelling is William Smith, who was a former chief counsel.

-He said the Senator really crushed it, and I think that was it.
+He said the senator really crushed it, and I think that was it.

 I don't think there's any doubt about it, and it was a foregone conclusion after his testimony yesterday.